ChrisPritchard/My-Exercism-Solutions/csharp/octal/README.md

 # Octal

+Welcome to Octal on Exercism's C# Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Convert an octal number, represented as a string (e.g. '1735263'), to its decimal equivalent using first principles (i.e. no, you may not use built-in or external libraries to accomplish the conversion).